 With these integrations, contacts, business activity, and prospect engagement data are automatically captured and connected, providing a complete picture of the business that improves transparency and informs operational cadences like QBRs, 1:1s, and forecast calls.

-It also means your sales team can still use their favorite tools, while automatically tracking and capturing important data in Clari for one holistic view of the entire revenue operations picture for shared visibility, better transparency and alignment.
+It also means your sales team can still use their favorite tools, while automatically tracking and capturing important data in Clari for one holistic view of the entire revenue operations picture for shared sales pipeline visibility, better transparency and alignment.